irfanhakim-as/charts/mika/flex/README.md

      - Web App URL: Enter the domain name of the Plex server i.e. `https://plex.example.com`.

          > [!NOTE]
-         > You may skip this setting if you are using an external Plex server.
+         > You may skip this setting if your Plex server does not have a domain name set up.

      - Click the **Save Changes** button.